 They are based on a growing set of starter apps, in a variety of languages and tech stacks.

 Review apps for your changes: Each pull request is built/tested, and a “review app” is made available in a temporary environment.
-That means each proposed change, before it goes to the default branch (master), has an environment made (temporary) that it can be tried out in.
+That means each proposed change, before it goes to the default branch (controller), has an environment made (temporary) that it can be tried out in.
 In GitHub, this shows up as a comment in the pull request:

 Project type detection